mattbertolini/liquibase-slf4j/README.md

 ## Notes
 This logger has a priority number of 5.
 If you have more than one Liquibase logger on your classpath the one with the highest priority will be used.

+Liquibase version 3.4.0 had an issue loading third party loggers in some situations.
+This logger may not work on that version.
+It is recommended that you upgrade to Liquibase 3.4.1 which addresses this issue.

 ### Log Level Mappings